 We were beyond excited to see Petra.
 We had no idea what to expect and since we arrived late in the day, had not yet seen Petra in daylight.
 Our first encounter was going to be in the dark.

-We arrived at the entrance to Petra around 8:10 pm and found a large line up waiting at the gate.
+We ate a delicious dinner just outside the Petra Visitor’s Centre at My Mom’s Recipe Restaurant.
+Then, we arrived at the entrance to Petra around 8:10 pm and found a large line up waiting at the gate.
 The entrance is actually quite a large complex with many things to do and see.
 There is a large Visitors Centre where you buy your tickets; a large covered seating area; cafes and restaurants; and small stores where they sold souvenirs or essentials, like hats and bottled water.